 Option 1: Erase disk and install Antergos.

-I would suggest Option 1 only when your PC has nothing on the hard disk or you want a clean swipe of hard disk and install Antergos and that’s it – no other OS.
-Antergos will automatically create ext4 partition and SWAP partition.
-Entire hard disk including all partitions will be formatted in this option!
+I would suggest Option 1 only when your PC has nothing on the hard disk, or you want a clean swipe of hard disk and install Antergos, and that’s it – no other OS.
+Antergos will automatically create the ext4 partition and SWAP partition.
+The entire hard disk, including all partitions, will be formatted in this option!

 Option 2: Choose exactly where Antergos should be installed.

-This is what most of people do.
-You have complete control of where to install Antergos and so only the partition which you will indicate will be formatted.
+This is what most people do.
+You have complete control of where to install Antergos, and so only the partition you will indicate will be formatted.

 STEP 12: In the next step, you will be presented with the current situation of the entire hard disk.
 If you have followed my Prerequisites #2 above, you should have your ext4 and SWAP configured already.

-For example I have partitioned my 54 GB hard disk to 48 GB ext4 file system and 5 GB to the linux-swap file system.
-You can see the ‘Mount Checklist’ status, initially both Root and Swap will be not good.
+For example, I have partitioned my 54 GB hard disk to a 48 GB ext4 file system and 5 GB to the linux-swap file system.
+You can see the ‘Mount Checklist’ status.
+Initially, both Root and Swap will not be good.
 We will have to configure and make them good.

 STEP 13: Select the ext4 partition and click ‘Edit’.
 In the pop-up window, select ‘Mount Point’ as ‘/’ from the drop-down list.
 Tick the box ‘Format’.
 Click ‘Apply’.

 STEP 14: Similarly, select the swap partition and click ‘Edit’.
-Make it ‘swap’ partition.
+Make it a ‘swap’ partition.
 Click ‘Apply’.

-STEP 15: You should now see the ‘Mount Checklist’ status updates with green good sign.
+STEP 15: You should now see the ‘Mount Checklist’ status updates with a green good sign.

 Bootloader: This is one more critical thing.
-Bootloader is the screen that loads first when you start your computer.
+The bootloader is the screen that loads first when you start your computer.
 Linux’s bootloader is GRUB.
-It can automatically identify OS installed on your computer and include them in list when you start the PC.
-For example if you have Windows installed on other partition, GRUB will add Windows boot line along with the antergos.
+It can automatically identify OS installed on your computer and include them in the list when you start the PC.
+For example, if you have Windows installed on another partition, GRUB will add a Windows boot line along with the antergos.
 You can select the OS to boot into.
-Bootloader should not be installed on a partition.
+The bootloader should not be installed on a partition.
 It should be on the hard disk itself.
 Typically this is selected by default.
 Click >.